Table of Contents

 Use devotionals and prayer journals

 Devotionals are a beneficial tool that can help in your prayer life.
 They allow you to digest the Scripture better.
 They even include a prayer you can say.
 But don’t feel restricted by it.
-Feel free to reference back to your Bible and tell your prayer.
+Feel free to refer back to your Bible and tell your prayer.

 Some also find prayer journals helpful.
 Your prayer journal can include a list of people you want to pray for and your requests.
 It’s also good to jot down the date of your prayers and note when and how the answer comes.
 Keeping track of your prayers will allow you to remember your prayers.
 Imagine rejoicing in the answers God provides for you.